The 17 Most Beautiful Day Hikes Around The World

-What makes it special: If you find yourself in the Northeast, you don't want to miss this hike.
+What makes it special: If you find yourself in the Northwest, you don't want to miss this hike.
 Although it can be a bit muddy, the scenic trail along the Oregon Coast offers sweeping views of the water and the chance to see different varieties of Oregon wildlife.

 Arenal Volcano, Costa Rica